 This is a special post done in collaboration with me and Vadim Sherbakov who is an independent interactive web and mobile application art director and photographer based in Moscow, Russia.
 To view Vadim’s work, visit his Instagram feed and Vimeo page.

-If you’re looking to take your drone videos to the next level then the tips below were created just for you!
+Are you looking to take your drone videos to the next level?
+Then the drone video tips below were created just for you!

-After you implement these tips into your workflow, you’ll capture better looking, higher quality, more engaging, cinematic drone videos.
+After you implement these drone video tips into your workflow, you’ll capture better looking, higher quality, more engaging, cinematic drone videos.

 While a DJI Phantom 3 and DJI Phantom 4 were used to compile the information, the tips included below can be applied to all types of drones models from other manufacturers.

 Keep in mind that the tips are divided into 2 sections, Production and Post-Production.
 Let’s first start with some production tips.